ollybritton/cal8/README.md

 31
 ```

 Under the `cal8` system, weeks are 8 days long consisting of Monday-Sunday plus an extra "Valday".
-During lockdown, for me time has been meaningless since every day has been pretty much the same (I really don't get out much).
-I thought it would be cool to try out a different system of keeping time since it's a good opportunity to do so.
+During lockdown, time became meaningless since every day was been pretty much the same.
+I thought it would be interesting to try out a different system of keeping time since it's a good opportunity to do so.
+The rest of the README was written during lockdown.

 For me, having an extra day gives two main benefits: